Marcio-Xavier/projeto-acai/README.md

 1. Open cmd as admin and run `npm i` in the root folder.
 Do the same in the folders 'frontend' and 'backend'.
 2. In this project, I'm using a bootstrap template from [Bootswatch](http://www.bootswatch.com).
 If you want, you'll need to add a template manually.
 In person, my template is [Litera](http://www.bootswatch.com/litera).
 Otherwise, use default Bootstrap and correct the importation in `index.js` file
+3. Now, you'll need to set up your MySQl database.
+Basicaly, run the query present in '_database/query'.
+This will create the database, and the respectives tables.
+Attention to configure your connection string of the file 'backend/Index.js' with yours specifics values.
-3. Finally, run `npm start` in root to run the front and the backend.
+4. Finally, run `npm start` in root to run the front and the backend.
 Hope you like :)

+And rember, this is in development yet.
+I have no hurry to finish this project.
+This is for academic purposes only.